SVGator/SDK/svgator-frontend/README.md

     // @todo on `returnPage`, handle the &auth_code=ac_... argument & obtain an access_token using it }

-// initiated by a user action (i.e. click on a log in button), one should call loginWithPopup() OR loginWithRedirect(), mapped to a
+// initiated by a user action (i.e. click on a log in button), one should call loginWithPopup() OR loginWithRedirect()
 ```

 ### Usage from CDN